theheking/intro-to-r/content/1_setup_rstudio.md

     - You should now be able to see the name in the environment tab.
 Does it tell you anything about

 > Hint - A comment is a line of code with `#` at the beginning.
-This signifies to the R interpreter to not use this line as code but in fact information about the code.
+This signifies to the R interpreter to not use this line as code but, in fact, information about the code.
 ```
     #Assign 9 to a
     a <- 9